 Have you ever read any of his books?
 The fact that he’s Jewish pervades his work.
 His self-deprecating comments can only deceive the naive.
 He’s very proud of his ethnicity and his family and friends, although he’s far from orthodox or even religious.
 Roth is an atheist.
 The misunderstandings arise from his greater pride in being an American and his love for the fundamental (although perhaps more ideal than real) values the US stands for.
-He never takes for granted the freedom and lifestyle that are the simple result of being born and growing up in the geographic space that comprises the United States of America.
+He never takes for granted the freedom and lifestyle that are the simple result of being born and having grown up in the geographic space that comprises the United States of America.
 Unlike the Anne Frank of his book The Ghost Writer, he had a childhood.
-And if he refuses to be “a good boy” to be accepted, it’s because he believes that, contrary to popular belief, being a good boy makes it even harder to fit in.
+And if he refuses to be “a good boy” to be accepted, it’s because he believes that being a good boy makes it even harder to fit in.
 You need to be outstanding, outrageous, infamous to break down walls and belong in the world of the goy.

 2. Philip Roth writes about his own life.

-Of course, reality informs his stories, and reality is apprehended through personal experiences as much as from vicarious ones from books we read, movies we watch, things that happen to our family and friends.
+Of course, reality informs his stories, and reality is apprehended through personal experiences as much as from vicarious ones - from books we read, movies we watch, things that happen to our family and friends.
 So there’s certainly a lot of Roth’s own life in his stories, but these experiences are transformed by imagination; they’re not necessarily exact representations of things that happened to him or that he did himself.
 Everything is filtered through the powerful lens of language and fiction.
 Life becomes larger and its dark corners are illuminated by the spotlight of Art.
 Hyperbole, amplification, metaphors and masks are all part of the process.
 You can’t put your finger on a single paragraph in any of his books and guarantee it describes something that really happened to him.
 Even the famous Nathan Zuckerman, who first appears in The Ghost Writer and continues to figure as either the protagonist or the narrator in many subsequent novels, isn’t a warranted alter ego.
-I’ll admit Zuckerman is the mask that most closely resembles the author behind it, but he’s still not Roth.
+I’ll admit Zuckerman is the mask that most closely resembles the author behind it, but he’s not Roth.
 There are a couple of books, however, in which Roth dares to unmask himself and write about reality – as far as this is possible, since the experiences are based on memory and language, which somehow always transform them.
 One of these non-fictional books is The Facts: A Novelist’s Autobiography, written after a serious bout of depression caused by taking the drug Halcion for pain in his back.
 He wrote this short autobiography covering only the first 30 years of his life as a healing exercise, stripping himself as much as possible of his imagination and the usual masks.
 The second is the moving but never sentimental Patrimony: A True Story, a “snapshot of his father in movement,” as he states in the BBC documentary Roth Unleashed (which I strongly recommend), and a portrait written so he could remember his father in as much detail as possible.
 “I mustn’t forget anything,” was his mantra at the time.
 His father was dying of a brain tumor, and Roth realized he had the makings of a book – a tribute to the old man – in the notes he took at the end of each day, after coming home from the hospital where he looked after his father.

 3. Philip Roth is a misogynist.